Home to Heaven

 • Low energy consumption

-• 1/10 the carbon footprint than flame-based cremation
+• 1/10 the carbon footprint of flame-based cremation

-• 20% more ashes returned for families who request them
+• 20% more ashes returned to families who request them

 How do private ashes get returned to families?

 The ashes from private water-based cremations will be returned to families along with a certificate of aquamation.
-These ashes can be picked up from one of our designated local locations or mailed to you.
-In our north region, families can obtain ashes from Four Seasons Veterinary Specialists in Loveland.
-In our south region, families obtain ashes from VCA All Pets Hospital in Boulder.
+These ashes can be picked up from Guardian Pet Aquamation or mailed to you.
 Your attending veterinarian will discuss which option best meets your needs.
-Guardian Pet Aquamation also provides two container options for the return of ashes.
-Their complimentary container is a lovely rectangular box with decorative paw prints that safely holds all ashes inside.
-The urn offering is designed for those families that wish to keep the ashes longterm.
-Please let your attending veterinarian or care coordinator know which option you would prefer.
+Guardian Pet Aquamation provides a complimentary urn for the return of ashes.

 Contacts